Starting a New Business?

 An individual owner of a business may choose to do business without forming another business entity.
 An individual doing business as the sole owner without a created business entity is a sole proprietorship.
 The sole proprietor does not have any limitation of liability.
 There may be instances in which the accounting and legal costs or complications of doing business through a corporation or other entity is not the best choice.
 For example, if the business owner is performing services directly for customers it may be more important to have adequate liability insurance and legally sufficient releases and waivers to protect against liability from lawsuits.
 Ask your attorney.

-Beware of Do It Yourself Filings!
+Do It Yourself Filings?

 It may be easy to file a corporation or LLC electronically with the Secretary of State, but the ease of doing so can be deceptive.
 The legal consequences of saving money on the 'front end' often lead to much higher legal costs on the 'back end' when unanticipated problems arise.
 We are experienced in drafting business start-up documents and in assisting business founders in the purchase of an existing business, whichever the case may be.
 It is important to have the advice and counsel of experienced and knowledgeable business law attorneys to assist in the negotiation of business start-up and creation, business purchases, shareholder buy-sell agreements, operating agreements between LLC members, employment and non-compete contracts and other such contracts.
 No matter the business issue, it is important for you to have experienced and knowledgeable legal representation.